wanxinjin/Safe-PDP/README.md

 If you have difficulty to understand the code, please contact me by email: wanxinjin@gmail.com

-If you find this work helpful in your research, please consider citing our paper: https://arxiv.org/abs/2105.14937.
+If you find this work helpful in your research, please consider citing our paper

+    @article{jin2021safe,
+      title={Safe Pontryagin Differentiable Programming},
+      author={Jin, Wanxin and Mou, Shaoshuai and Pappas, George J}, journal={arXiv preprint arXiv:2105.14937},
+      year={2021}
+    }